History, Background & Evolution Of Hospice

 The concept of Hospice is said to have originated in France which became a popular concept in the western world when Irish Sisters of Charity (ISC) opened various Hospices in Dublin & London respectively in the year 1905.
 The concept became popularized with professionalized service offering coupled with better socio-economic background, manageable population & higher literacy in the western world.
 Hospice & Palliative Care are used interchangeably for providing care to the terminally ill patients.

 In India, the case/scene is entirely different and in no way comparable to the West with the traditional family structures & value systems.
 Hence, till last decade, Hospice & Palliative Care as a structured approach to care for the terminally ill patients is in infant stages & the need for expanding is high.
 However, with the growing demand, there are nearly 10 Hospices in India and over 200 Hospices around the world which are managed by various individuals and religious groups out of care and compassion.

-Mr. G. Venkatraman (Manager – Projects & Resources), Dr. K. Venkataramanan (Ph.D – Director – Projects & Programs), Dr. Ajay Sankhe (MD & CEO of Bhaktivedanta Hospital & Research Institute, Mumbai) receiving the award for Trendsetter in Patient Wellbeing & Quality Care.
+Mr. G. Venkatraman (Manager – Projects & Resources), Dr. K. Venkataramanan (Ph.D – Director – Projects & Programs) & Mr. Loknath Char (Manager Projects – Monitoring & Evaluation) of Bhaktivedanta Hospital & Research Institute receiving the Spirit of Humanity Award for Excellence In Oncology & Palliative Services.